 Ian Jamieson, Doig + Smith Director said; “We look forward to delivering another successful project with akp on this exciting new campus for University of West of Scotland.”

-The University of the West of Scotland’s new £110m campus in Lanarkshire will open in September 2018 and is located on the outskirts of Hamilton, just two miles away from their existing campus.
-It will be one of the UK’s ‘greenest’ educational environments.
+The UWS new £110m campus in Lanarkshire opened in September 2018 and is located on the outskirts of Hamilton, just two miles away from their existing campus.
+It is one of the UK’s ‘greenest’ educational environments.
 Carbon neutral buildings with sustainable features including a windfarm generating 100% renewable power and rainwater harvesting.

-The new campus will be a game-changer for higher education in Scotland, creating one of the country’s most dynamic and exciting learning environment, allowing UWS to grow the educational opportunities for students internationally, across the UK, Lanarkshire and the wider central belt.
+The new campus is a game-changer for higher education in Scotland, creating one of the country’s most dynamic and exciting learning environment, allowing UWS to grow the educational opportunities for students internationally, across the UK, Lanarkshire and the wider central belt.

-For students, this will provide a wealth of practical opportunities to gain experience during their studies.
+For students, this provides a wealth of practical opportunities to gain experience during their studies.
 And additionally, give businesses an opportunity to collaborate on a range of research, enterprise and commercialisation activities.

-The new campus should see many jobs created for the local area and an immediate, adjacent further education facility for students from the area and beyond.
+The new campus has created many jobs for the local area and an immediate, adjacent further education facility for students from the area and beyond.
 Indeed, the economic projection for the Hamilton and the adjacent communities as a result of this development is estimated to be as much as £25billion over the next 25 years.